Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/00-kit-assembly/01_pioreactor_20ml_v1.5/05-20ml-v15-optics-assembly.md

 1. Place an eye-spy cover over the REF eye-spy.
 :::tip
 Each eye-spy is unique.
-The one used for REF has a white mark in the upper-left corner.
+The one used for REF has a <Highlight color={colors.pink}>white mark</Highlight> in the upper-left corner.
 :::
 2. With the tan connectors towards the top, place the eye-spy into the REF socket on the vial holder.
 Secure it with <Highlight color={colors.red}>4x 8mm screws</Highlight>.
 3. Place an eye-spy cover over the other eye-spy.